 For Health Care Providers: Post-COVID Conditions

 The following resources are for health care providers.
-This is not an all-inclusive list, nor is MDH endorsing specific guidance over others.
 Information for the general public can be found at Long COVID: A Post-COVID Condition.

-We may include standard definitions here as they become available.
+We may include standard clinical and case definitions here as they become available.

 - Project ECHO: Long COVID and Fatiguing Illness Recovery Program

 Monthly learning series, resource library, and quarterly short course for providers who care for patients with post-COVID conditions.

 - National Institutes of Health: Dietary Supplements in the Time of COVID-19

 - HHS: Services and Supports for Longer-Term Impacts of COVID-19 (PDF)